nolarifi/Projet_HPC/README.md

              it’s launched from home using this command line : sbatch Project_HPC/scripts/atac_trim.slurm -atac_qc_post.slurm: this script permit to evaluate the quality of sequences after pre-processing. it’s launched from home using this command line : sbatch Project_HPC/scripts/atac_qc_post.slurm
-## II. alignment to reference genome
+## II. alignment
+      # 1.Alignment to reference genome
-         atac_bowtie2.slurm: this script permit to align sequences to the reference genome. it’s launched from home using this command line : sbatch Project_HPC/scripts/atac_bowtie2.slurm
+        - atac_bowtie2.slurm: this script permit to align sequences to the reference genome. it’s launched from home using this command line : sbatch Project_HPC/scripts/atac_bowtie2.slurm
+      # 2. Eliminate duplicates
+         -atac_picard.slurm : this script permit to eliminate duplicates .
+            it's launched from home using this command line : sbatch Project_HPC/scripts/atac_picard.slurm